Calling for Chaplain Spouse Contributors!

 Consider writing on topics that other chaplain families are wrestling with and experiencing!
 Please try to steer away from personal blog style writing where you are documenting your own journey.
 Feel free to share parts of your story, but use your story make a point or make it more relatable to what someone else is experiencing.
 For more on this, consider watching my video on “Telling Your Story“

-6. What is the process of submitting an article?
-All correspondence can go to firstname.lastname@example.org
+6. What is the process of being accepted and submitting an article?

-- Turn in a brief writing sample if you have one.
+- Apply and turn in a brief writing sample if you have one (see below)

 - Send in your article and wait for editing.

-- You will receive your article with edits; approve or appeal any changes until an agreement is made.
+- Receive your article with edits; approve or appeal any changes until an agreement is made.

 A note on editing: